wallabyjs/wallaby-requirejs-sample/README.md

 };
 ```

+Please notice that we need set `load: false` to all the files and tests except `test/test-main.js`, everything else is loaded by require.js.

 In this example we'll use Jasmine (wallaby.js is using it by default), but other test frameworks works just
 as well.